rifaterdemsahin/scc/1_Journey/README.md

 📌 **Actionable Tips Section**
 - 🛠️ Include a checklist for learners to set up their first the skill pipeline.
 - 🤝 Add a guide on collaborating with others using the skill workflows.
-- 🎯 Suggest milestones to keep learners motivated.
+- 🎯 Suggest milestones to keep learners motivated. ( e.g screenshots of the skill in action)

 🌍 **Community Building and Sharing**
 - 🌟 Create a space for sharing learning progress (e.g., Issues or Discussions in the repo).
-- 🤖 Integrate automation (bots or scripts) to celebrate achievements.
+- 🤖 Integrate automation (bots or scripts) to celebrate achievements. (e.g share tactics to learn a skill)
 - 📣 Include links to the skill communities for support and networking.

 💡 **Extras and Advanced Learning**